Skip navigation (Press enter)

 The result is that a high refresh rate is the answer to staying one step ahead of your enemies, so it's worth investing in something quicker than most to get the upper hand over your competition in every single game.

-With gaming technology rapidly improving in recent years, the number of 360Hz gaming monitors is higher than ever.
+With gaming technology rapidly improving in recent years, the number of 360Hz gaming monitors is higher than ever, even rivaling the 144Hz and 240Hz options out there.
 Although that may be overwhelming if you're in the market for one, this guide covers seven of the absolute best, especially for FPS games like Rainbow Six Siege.

 Best 360Hz monitor overall